beaulm/bookmarklets/README.md

 # Bookmarklets
-Handy bookmarklets for working with Optimizely and Monetate.
+Handy bookmarklets for working with Optimizely, Monetate and Adobe Analytics(SiteCatalyst/Omniture).

 ## How to use these ##